chrishoermann/zod-prisma-types/packages/generator/Readme.md

   );
 ```

-> Additionally all the zod schemas for the prisma input-, enum-, filter-, orderby-, select-, include and other necessary types are generated ready to be used in e.g. `trpc` inputs.
+> Additionally all the zod schemas for the prisma input-, enum-, filter-, orderBy-, select-, include and other necessary types are generated ready to be used in e.g. `trpc` inputs.

 ## Custom imports

-To add custom imports to your validator you can add them via `@zod.custom.imports([...myCustom imports as strings])` in prismas rich comments of the model definition.
+To add custom imports to your validator you can add them via `@zod.custom.imports([...myCustom imports as strings])` in prismas rich comments on the model definition.

 For example: